The REBEL Way is a Las Vegas-based non-profit organization committed to the continued success of the REBEL Lacrosse community.

 As a non-profit, we rely on various kinds of donations from our community to provide an affordable team experience to our players.
 Click to find out how you can support REBEL Lacrosse.

 Learn about the roots of the REBEL Lacrosse in this video about the REBEL Girls programme.

-A note from our director
+A note from our FOUNDER

 From a young age, lacrosse has been a constant source of support for me.
 From elementary school fiddle sticks to D1 two-a-days, lacrosse has molded me into the woman I am today.
 I felt a true sense of belonging and open opportunity to always better my best when I was among my family of coaches and teammates.
 These values are what I strive to provide to all REBEL players.

 I played high school lacrosse in the Las Vegas Valley and know firsthand how difficult it can be to get noticed by college coaches when you play in a non-traditional area.
 In 2014, I started REBEL Lacrosse to provide young athletes from my hometown with the opportunities that were not available to me during my days as a Las Vegas girls lacrosse player.
 With a lot of hard work and support from wonderful parents, coaches, players, and everyone in between, we are really turning the tides when it comes to Las Vegas club lacrosse.

 We hope to continue to grow healthy, competitive, and affordable club lacrosse in Las Vegas.
 Eventually, we will extend the opportunity to other non-traditional lacrosse communities wanting to nurture the lacrosse and life skills of the youth in their community.

 To all the young female athletes out there: No matter where you find your field, I encourage you to keep playing, keep learning, and keep growing in your own unique way... that's

 The REBEL Way is a 501(c)(3) non-profit organization that supports the ever-growing Las Vegas lacrosse community.